-The total sample size was 415, with a greater proportion of females observed (n = 260, 62.65%) in comparison to males (n = 155, 37.36%), this is despite the fewer number of studies including female participants.
-Observations varied across all lacrosse variants (FL, BL & SL), and all competitive levels (youth, club, college and international).
+The total sample size was 415, with a greater proportion of females observed (n = 260, 62.65%) in comparison to males (n = 155, 37.36%); this is despite fewer studies including female participants.
+Observations varied across all lacrosse variants (FL, BL and SL) and all competitive levels (youth, club, college and international).
 The total number of matches observed was 282 with 53 male matches and 229 female matches.
-Finally, the most common technology to assess match and training demands was global positioning systems (GPS) (n =15), with 4 studies combining GPS and heart rate monitors and one combined with rate of perceived exertion.
-Further studies used activity monitors (n = 2), wearable accelerometers (n = 2)= 1) and heart rate variability and subjective monitoring (n = 2).
+Finally, the most common technology to assess match and training demands was global positioning systems (GPS) (n = 15), with 4 studies combining GPS and heart rate monitors and one combined with rate of perceived exertion.
+Further studies used activity monitors (n = 2), wearable accelerometers (n = 1) and heart rate variability and subjective monitoring (n = 2).

-3.2 Physical performance characteristics
+Physical performance characteristics

-30 studies were included within the review, descriptive information of included studies can be seen in Table 2.
-Across the included studies, there was a 50:50 split upon inclusion of male and

-- 1 female participants, although total sample size (n = 910) was weighted slightly more towards - 2 female athletes (530, 58.2%), in comparison to male (380, 41.8%).
-28 studies focussed on FL - 3 athletes with two studies observing BL.
-Competition levels varied between youth, club, - 4 collegiate and international levels. - 5 - 6 7
+In all, 30 studies were included within the review; descriptive information of included studies can be seen in Table 2.
+Across the included studies, there was a 50:50 split upon inclusion of male and female participants, although total sample size (n=910) was weighted slightly more towards female athletes (530, 58.2%) in comparison to male (380, 41.8%).
+A total of 28 studies focussed on FL athletes with 2 studies observing BL.
+Competition levels varied between youth, club, collegiate and international levels.